by Employer Pass, on May 19, 2021 9:12:00 AM

 There are civil and criminal penalties for knowingly hiring or continuing to employ an unauthorized alien and failing to comply with I-9 requirements or misusing identity documents.

 There are also unlawful discrimination penalties for engaging in unfair immigration or related employment practices.
-The financial penalties vary greatly upon the situation and the level of the offense.
+The financial penalties vary greatly depending on the situation and the level of the offense.

 Employers may also be subject to debarment from government contracts, a court order requiring the payment of back pay to the individual discriminated against, or a court order requiring the employer to hire the individual discriminated against for violating the law.